-Congratulations to Melissa Lesh, whose film James River Sturgeon has one first place in the Fourth Annual RVA Environmental Film Festival!
+Congratulations to Melissa Lesh, whose film James River Sturgeon has one first place in the Fourth Annual RVA Environmental Film Festival held in February 2014!
 As first place winner, Lesh receives $1,000.
 Lesh's film is part of the Science in the Park section on this website.

 Zip line proposal threathens Conservation Easement

 Are you aware that a California company wants to put a zip line across the James?
 Sounds exciting, at least at first.
 But as we consider the full impact this venture would have on our natural and protected wilderness park, we realize the following:

 - there would be towers marring our skyline and our land and